Grey literature: Databases

-Various databases and libraries collect and make available print and digital grey literature; however, the cost and difficulty of finding and cataloguing grey literature mean that it is still difficult to find large collections.
+Various databases and libraries collect and make available print and digital grey literature; however, the cost and difficulty of finding and cataloguing grey literature means that it is still difficult to find large collections.
 The British Library began collecting print grey literature in the post-WWII period and now has an extensive collection of print resources.
 Analysis & Policy Observatory has an extensive collection of grey literature on a wide range of public policy issues, ArXiv is a collection of preprints on physics and other sciences, and RePEc is a collection of economics working papers.

 Many university libraries provide subject guides that give information on grey literature and suggestions for databases.
 ROAR and OpenDOAR are directories of open access institutional repositories and subject repositories, many of which contain some grey literature.
 Several academic search engines exist to combine the open data provided by such open archives through OAI-PMH, as well as records from publishers deposited in CrossRef and other sources.
 They include BASE, CORE and Unpaywall, which indexes over 20 million open access publications as of 2020.

 Resources and advocacy

 The annual international grey literature conference series has been organized since 1993 by the Europe-based organization GreyNet.
 Research in this field of information has been systematically documented and archived via the International Conference on Grey Literature series.

 Greynet also produces a journal on grey literature and has been a key advocate for the recognition and study of grey literature, particularly in library and information sciences, The Grey Journal.
-The Grey Journal appears three times a year –in spring, summer, and autumn.
+The Grey Journal appears three times a year – in spring, summer and autumn.
 Each issue in a volume is thematic and deals with one or more related topics in the field of grey literature.
 The Grey Journal appears both in print and electronic formats.
 The electronic version on article level is available via EBSCO's LISTA-FT Database (EBSCO Publishing).
 The Grey Journal is indexed by Scopus and others.

 On 16 May 2014, the Pisa Declaration on Policy Development for Grey Literature Resources was ratified and published.